Medically reviewed by Drugs.com. Last updated on Apr 30, 2022.

 If you miss a dose of this medicine, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

-If you miss a dose or vomit after you take this medicine, do not take another dose the same day.
+If you vomit after you take this medicine, do not take another dose the same day.
 Wait and take your next dose when you normally would.

 Keep out of the reach of children.